elateifsara/forum_post_classifier/flask_version/README.md

 ## Run locally

 Run `pip install requirements.txt` to install all the needed libraries to run the app.
-Then type in the terminal `flask run app.py` that will run the flask API.
+Then type in the terminal `flask run` or `python app.py` that will run the flask API.

 **Note:**
 Make sure you run the model notebook to generate the model files you will need to run the app.